Serving

 Pepper black

-1. Bring Water to a rolling boil and add 1/2 t Salt.
-With the heat still full up drop in the BEAN SPROUTS and cook for 1 minute.
-Take the pot off the burner and let sit covered for an additional 2 minutes, then drain and refresh with cold water.
+2. Bring Water to a rolling boil and add 1/2 t Salt.
+With the heat still full up drop in the Bean Sprouts.
+When the pot comes back to a boil, give them 1 minute, then drain and refresh with cold running water.

-2. Transfer the Bean Sprouts to a mixing bowl one handfull at a time squeezing out as much water as you can.
+3. Transfer the Bean Sprouts to a mixing bowl one handful at a time, squeezing out as much water as you can.

-4. Cursh the GARLIC and chop very fine.
-Add to beansprouts.
+5. Crush the GARLIC and chop very fine.
+Add to bean sprouts.

-5. Add Sesame Oil, Pepper and 1/2 t Salt to the bean sprouts.
+6. Add Sesame Oil, Pepper, 1/2 t Salt and the toasted Sesame Seeds to the bean sprouts.

-7. Mix everything together well and serve at room temperature.
+7. Mix everything together well and serve cool or at room temperature.

 NOTES:

-1. Bean Sprouts are the common mung bean sprouts.
-In Korean practice the thread-like roots must be pinched off, which is rather tedious - but that's what they have kids for.
-We barbarians are free to ignore this requirement.
-Soy bean sprouts can be used for this recipe but cut them in half lengthwise and the cooking times (boiling and sitting) should be about three times as long.
+These are the common mung bean sprouts.
+In a Korean household, the thread-like roots would always be pinched off, which is rather tedious (45 minutes for 12 ounces) - but that's what kids are for, right?
+We barbarians are free to ignore this requirement (unless we have Korean guests).
+Soy bean sprouts can be used for this recipe, and Soy Sprouts can be purchased with the root end already cut off in some Korean markets.

 kgv_beansprt1 080113 kk71 - www.clovegarden.com